Webflow sync, pageviews & more.

 TL;DR

-• _ga and _GA_XXXXXXXX cookies are set by Google Analytics via GTM or manually injected scripts, not by Webflow by default.
+• _ga and _GA_XXXXXXXX cookies are added by Google Analytics via GTM, not Webflow, and are used for tracking user behavior.

-• Webflow itself does not set these cookies by default.
+• Webflow does not set these cookies by default.

 3. GDPR Implications